University of Alabama gives an inside tour of new Tutwiler Hall

 TUSCALOOSA, Ala.
 (WIAT) — In a few weeks, hundreds of new University of Alabama freshmen students will move into the new Julia Tutwiler Hall on campus.
-Alicia Browne, UA Director of Housing Administration says the new facility offers students so many amenities.
+Alicia Browne, UA Director of Housing Administration says the new facility offers students lots of amenities.

 The new Tutwiler Hall has a bed capacity of 1,285 and features state-of-the-art furnishings and amenities, with a hybrid community-apartment style setup of double-capacity bedrooms.
 Each room features two twin beds with a shared private bathroom.